smathot/materials_for_P0014/P0014.1+2/manuscript/md/__main__.md

 # Author contributions

-JBM collected the data.
+EvdH collected the data.
+SM and EvdH analyzed the data.
 SM wrote the first draft of the manuscript.
-SM and LvdL performed pilot testing.
 All authors contributed to the design of the experiment, and revision of the manuscript.

 ~